-451.6.2 TRANSPORTING SUSPECTS AND OTHER SUBJECTS
+451.4.1.1 TRANSPORTING SUSPECTS AND OTHER SUBJECTS

-Officers shall use both their BWCs and squad-based audio/video systems to record the transportation and physical transfer of persons in their custody to hospitals, detox and mental health care facilities, juvenile detention centers, and jails.
+Officers shall use both their portable recorder and squad-based audio/video systems to record the transportation and physical transfer of persons in their custody to hospitals, detoxification and mental health care facilities, juvenile detention centers and jails.

-- (a) Officers should cease recording once the transfer of custody is complete unless jail policy indicates otherwise. - (b) Officers should not record once inside medical facilities (detox, hospitals, or mental health facilities) in order to protect HIPAA rights. - (c) If an officer feels that the situation may escalate or become confrontational, the BWC may be activated as appropriate.
+- (a) Officers should cease recording once the transfer of custody is complete unless jail policy indicates otherwise. - (b) Officers should not record once inside medical facilities (detoxification, hospitals or mental health facilities) in order to protect HIPAA rights. - (c) If an officer feels that the situation may escalate or become confrontational, the portable recorder may be activated as appropriate.

-451.6.3 COURTROOMS
+451.4.1.2 COURTROOMS

-BWCs should be worn but not powered on when in a courtroom or associated areas, unless circumstances indicate otherwise.
+Unless an officer is responding to a call for service for an incident inside a court facility, portable recorders shall be worn but not powered on when in a courtroom or associated areas.

 A courthouse policy regarding recording devices will supersede this policy when appropriate.
-This does not include an officer who is responding to a call for service for an incident inside a court facility.

-451.6.4 PROTECTED PERSONS
+451.4.1.3 PROTECTED PERSONS

-BWCs shall be deactivated in order to protect the identities of undercover officers and confidential informants.
-For security reasons, officers do not need to verbally state the reason for deactivation, but shall document their reason for deactivating the BWC in their written report.
+Portable recorders shall be deactivated in order to protect the identities of undercover officers and confidential informants.
+For security reasons, officers do not need to verbally state the reason for deactivation, but shall document their reason for deactivating the portable recorder in their written report.

-451.6.5 VICTIM AND WITNESS STATEMENTS
+451.4.1.4 VICTIM AND WITNESS STATEMENTS

-An officer may choose to turn off the BWC if its operation is inhibiting a victim or witness from giving a statement.
-Officers should use good judgment and discretion in activating/deactivating BWCs when dealing with sensitive calls and vulnerable victims (sexual assault or child abuse, for example).
-Officers shall include their reason for deactivating the BWC in their written report.
+An officer may choose to turn off the portable recorder if its operation is inhibiting a victim or witness from giving a statement.
+Officers should use good judgment and discretion in activating/deactivating portable recorders when dealing with sensitive calls and vulnerable victims (for example, sexual assault or child abuse cases).
+Officers shall include their reason for deactivating the portable recorder in their written report.